glevner-adsk/GolaemForUSD/HYDRA.md

 is set to true, but it can be tricky to get the renderer to perform motion blur.

 GolaemHydra activates motion blur when a camera shutter interval is defined.
-It can be defined in one of two places: in the USD render settings, or by the primary camera's `shutter:open` and `shutter:close` attributes.
+It can be defined in one of two places: in the Hydra render settings, or by the primary camera's `shutter:open` and `shutter:close` attributes.
 If the shutter interval is undefined, or if the open and close attributes are equal, motion blur is not activated.